babeliumproject/flex-embeddable-player/README.md

 	$ cp build.properties.template build.properties
 	$ vi build.properties

-Remember when editing the `build.properties` file you have to point the home folder of Flex SDK **FLEX_HOME**.
-For most time you can leave the rest of the fields unchanged.
+Remember when editing the `build.properties` file you have to point the home folder of Flex SDK **FLEX_HOME** and the path to your local repository clone **BASE**.
+You can leave the rest of the fields unchanged.

 	$ ant